UnivParis1/impersonate-cas-apache-wrapper/README.md

 - you need a web-service implementing ``canImpersonate``
   - known implementations: [EsupUserApps](https://github.com/EsupPortail/EsupUserApps)

-- add this at top of apache configuration:
+- add the following at top of apache configuration:

 ```apache
 RewriteEngine On